 Hi Kathleen!
 I’m sorry to hear that.
 I’d suggest adding a couple tbsp of flour and keep mixing in between each.

 Hi Shirley!
-I remade the recipe and added 3 tbsp more to the recipe.
-I’m glad you enjoyed the cookies!
+I remade the recipe and added more flour to the recipe.
+I'm glad you enjoyed the cookies!

 These turned out great!!
 Had most of a can of sweetened condensed milk leftover that I wanted to use up and this recipe was perfect.
 I used chopped chocolate instead of chips and it made pools of chocolate!
 I didn’t put the cookies in a container overnight and you were right!!
 Still soft the next day!!
 Crisp on the outside, chewy on the inside.
 Mine spread more than your photos but they were amazingly soft and chewy.
 Only thing I’d change is adding a pinch of salt!! (also I’ll admit to eating an insane amount of the cookie dough, lol)